RenekaDuke/renekaduke.github.io/projects/project10-ioc-automation.md

 ### Results:

-- Reduced manual update time from over 3 hours to under than 10 minutes
+- Reduced manual update and implementation time from 2 business days to 2 hours
 - Enabled faster response to evolving threats through streamlined firewall rule updates
 - Increased accuracy and consistency by eliminating human error in IOC formatting